stffrdhrn/stffrdhrn.github.io/_posts/2026-01-13-or1k-linux-smp-softlockup-bug.md

 This is the story of figuring out why OpenRISC Linux was no longer booting on FPGA boards.

-In July 2025 we received a bug report: [https://github.com/openrisc/mor1kx/issues/168](mor1kx pipeline is stuck in dualcore iverilog RTL simulation).
+In July 2025 we received a bug report: [#168 mor1kx pipeline is stuck in dualcore iverilog RTL simulation](https://github.com/openrisc/mor1kx/issues/168).

 The report showed a hang on the second CPU of a custom [multicore](https://en.wikipedia.org/wiki/Multi-core_processor) platform.
 The